ivogeorg/jitt/design-spike-2.md

          | Category 4  |
          ---------------
          ```
+      4. This is just like adding new folders in Outlook (which is overly clunky), O'Reilly's lists, or SparkFun's lists.
-      4. Automatic clustering can be presented in the same UX/UI, just populating the cluster dimensions and categories.
+      5. Automtic clustering can be presented in the same UX/UI, just populating the cluster dimensions and categories.
    3. Sort student responses in a few ways.
 For example:
       1. By timestamp.
       2. Alphabetical by last name.